reki2000/fnesemu/README.md

 ## How to build and run on local machine

-Requires flutter 3.7.6 with at least one enabled device.
+To build and run fnesemu on a local machine, you will need flutter 3.7.0 with at least one enabled device.
+Follow these steps:

 ```
 git submodule update --init